edden-gerber/edden-gerber.github.io/_posts/2019-10-11-guessing-location-on-earth.md

 Our strategy would be to provide a center location _(lat<sub>1</sub>, long<sub>1</sub>)_ and distance _d_, retrieve all population density grid entries that fall on the corresponding circle, and derive probabilities for discrete location names - the latter using Google Maps' API to translate coordinates to rich location data.

+## Doing the math

 This is where I ran into the first challenge: on a spherical coordinate system, how do we compute the set of coordinates that make up our circle of equidistant points?
-A very short attempt with pen and paper and trying to recall that most useless of high school classes, trigonometry, quickly led to the realization that this is not a simple problem.
+After a very short attempt with pen and paper and trying to recall that most useless of high school subjects, trigonometry, I quickly realized that this is not a simple problem.
 Not simple, of course, only in the sense that it means I had to [look up the formulas online](https://www.movable-type.co.uk/scripts/latlong.html) rather than figure it all out myself.
 So here is a function that translates a center point, distance and angle to the corresponding target coordinate on the circle circumference:

 ```python
 import math